-11.2 Coordinator - The National Coordinator is not an administrative or operating official and is not responsible for the behavior or efficiency of either range or scoring personnel.
-It is the responsibility of the Coordinator to properly interpret and apply all NHSRA Rules.
-Except in an emergency involving the safety of personnel or property, the Coordinator will not give instruction directly to tournament operating personnel, but will give all such instructions through the Arena Director.
-In the event of a disagreement between Tournament Officials, the Coordinator shall prevail at the match with recourse only to the National High School Rodeo Association Shooting Sports Committee.
-It is the duty of the Coordinator to render a complete report to the NHSRA covering all phases of the tournament.
-The Coordinator may disqualify all or any portion of the score, if, in the Coordinator's opinion, the conditions warrant such action.
+11.2 Official Referee - An Official Referee may be assigned.
+Assignments are made from Headquarters of the National Rifle Association.
+The NRA Official Referee is not an administrative or operating official and is not responsible for the behavior or efficiency of either range or statistical office personnel.
+It is the responsibility of the Referee to properly interpret and apply all National Rifle Association Rules.
+The Official Referee's decisions are final in scoring of challenged targets.
+He will not score except when called on to rule on challenges.
+It is the Referee's duty to rule on all protests and challenges.
+Except in an emergency involving the safety of personnel or property, the Referee will not give instruction directly to tournament operating personnel, but will give all such instructions through the Match Director.
+In the event of a disagreement between Match Officials, the Official Referee to render a complete report to the National Rifle Association covering all phases of the tournament.
+The Referee may disqualify all or any portion of the score, if, in the Referee's opinion, the conditions warrant such action.
+A report will be submitted on any Tournament Official who refuses to accept proper instructions given by the Official Referee.